 Gn.
 3.15, “enmity…and between thy seed and her seed;”

-Abel’s sacrifice recognizes the source of all good (God), he performs a faithful act, and by giving his best establishes a standard of righteous behavior for all men.
-Abel demonstrates that if filled with faith (faithful) each will tend toward righteous acts.
+Abel’s sacrifice recognizes the source of all good (God), he performs a faithful act, and by giving his best, he establishes a standard of righteous behavior for all men.
+Abel demonstrates that if filled with faith (faithful), each person will tend toward righteous acts.
 Abel represents the righteous.
 God blesses those who manifest righteousness.
-This righteous manifestation (from within) points to the kingdom within.
-Much later in biblical history, Jesus will reveal the kingdom within as one of the great secrets of the Way.
+This righteous manifestation points to a source that will become known much later in biblical history as the kingdom within.
+Jesus will reveal the kingdom within as one of the great secrets of the Way.

 ◊